niteshver/mesa-llm1/docs/first_model.md

 ```

 ## Creating the Agent
+In this example, the agent is prompted to make its reasoning explicit before deciding on an action.
+Instead of directly producing a decision, the agent first explains how it interprets the current situation and then states what it intends to do.
+Making this reasoning step visible helps illustrate how language-based cognition can be integrated into Mesa’s execution loop, and allows us to observe not only agent actions but also the thought process that led to them.

 We begin by defining a minimal agent that uses a language model to reason about its behavior at each simulation step.
 The agent represents an individual participant in the model that receives a textual prompt and produces a natural-language response describing its intended action.

 Although the agent relies on language-based reasoning, it remains a standard Mesa agent.
 It inherits from mesa.Agent, follows Mesa’s normal execution loop, and is automatically assigned a unique_id by the model.
 Mesa continues to handle scheduling and activation without any modification.